-- 1 Remove the stop valve cover. - 2 Insert a hexagon wrench into the stop valve and turn the stop valve counterclockwise. - 3 When the stop valve cannot be turned any further, stop turning.
+- 1 Remove the stop valve cover. - Insert a hexagon wrench into the stop valve and turn the stop valve counterclockwise.

+- 3 When the stop valve cannot be turned any further, stop turning. - Install the stop valve cover.

 Result: The valve is now open.